 Fish Gape: Kylie Jenner & More Stars Mastering The Sensual Pout For Sexy Selfies On IG

 Duck lips are OUT!
-Kylie Jenner, Selena Gomez and more of the hottest stars are opting for the ‘fish gape,’ while taking to Instagram.
-The sensual pout is so effortless and it’s the perfect way to nail a sexy selfie.
+Kylie Jenner, Selena Gomez and more of the hottest A-list stars are opting for the ‘fish gape,’ while taking to Instagram.
+The sensual pout is so effortless and it’s the perfect way to nail a seductive selfie.
 See the time-old trend revitalized!

 Women have been going above and beyond to obtain luscious lips!
 The hottest A-list stars are continuing to pioneer that trend, but injections aren’t always needed!
 Instead of doing the classic duck face (which many are NOT fans of), several celebs are opting for the “fish gape” while posing for sexy selfies.
 To break it down, it’s the “combination of squinching, head tilting, and pursed lips,” according to Urban Dictionary.
 This fad took off in 2015, but Kylie Jenner, 19, Selena Gomez, 25, Khloe Kardashian, 33, and more are giving it a new flare!
 See pics of stars doing the “fish gape,” right here.